pinalrafael/CPSysUDBEx/README.md

 - Create DataBase, Create Table, Insert, Update, Delete, Select
 - Where, Order By, Group By, Union, Limit and Joins
 - Support for database functions like GETDATE and DATEDD
-- Support for using a field from a table in where
+- Support for using a field from a table in where.
+- Support for distinct command.
+- Creation of functions, events and triggers within the library.

 #### Compatibilities
 - Support for int, string, DateTime, double and enum